RWejlgaard/pez-docs/principles/plex/README.md

 The storage is directly attached to the motherboard and my three 8 TB drives are striped to maximize the usable storage.
 I don't really care if I loose a disk, since it's only movies and TV shows anyway.
 Although, it would suck having to re-download everything.

-I use the so-called "*arr" stack.
+I use the so-called `*arr` stack.
 Radarr, Sonarr & Prowlarr for movies, TV shows and trackers respectively.

 For my download client I first went with Deluge which I **not** like.
 It was slow and sluggish, constantly corrupting downloads and not cleaning up after itself.